gitarcode/rules/README.md

 # Create the rules directory in your repository
 mkdir -p .gitar/rules

-# Copy a rule you want to use
+# Copy a rule you want to use (browse rules/ folder to find rules)
-cp examples/brand.md .gitar/rules/
+cp rules/product/brand-consistency.md .gitar/rules/

 # Commit and push
 git add .gitar/rules/
-git commit -m "Add Gitar brand rule" git push
+git commit -m "Add Gitar brand consistency rule" git push
 ```

 Gitar will automatically detect and apply the rules on your next pull request or commit.

+**Tip**: Browse the `rules/` directory to explore all available rules organized by category.

 ## When Rules Trigger